Enhancing the Quantum Linear Systems Algorithm using Richardson Extrapolation: Richardson Extrapolation for Hamiltonian simulation

 \section{Richardson Extrapolation for Hamiltonian simulation}

-In this section we show how to use a general form of Richardson extrapolation \cite{Richardson, Numrich}, called multi-product decomposition \cite{Chin2010,ChinOperator}, to obtain an exponential speedup for the QPE within the HHL algorithm.
-More precisely, we show how the $\epsilon$ dependency of QPE can be improved from $\mathcal{O}\left(1/\epsilon\right)$ to $\mathcal{O}\left(\log^3(1/\epsilon)\right)$.
-In essence, the idea is to approximate $e^{\mathrm{i}At}$ by a high-order approximation consisting of a linear combination of lower-order product formulas, such as the Lie-Trotter formula.
+In this section we show how to use a general form of Richardson extrapolation \cite{Richardson, Numrich}, called multi-product decomposition \cite{Chin2010,ChinOperator}, to obtain a quadratic speedup for the QPE within the HHL algorithm.
+More precisely, we show how the $\epsilon$ dependency of QPE can be improved from $\mathcal{O}\left(1/\epsilon\right)$ to $\mathcal{O}\left(1/\sqrt{\epsilon})\right)$.
+In essence, the idea is to approximate $e^{\mathrm{i}At}$ by a linear combination of lower-order product formulas, such as the Lie-Trotter formula.

 In the quantum computing context, Richardson extrapolation has been used previously for error mitigation \cite{Temme2017,Kandala2018}.
 The idea of using a multi-product formula to approximate Hamiltonian simulation was introduced in \cite{ChiWie}, and further studied in \cite{lowwie}.
-The main difference between the present manuscript and the previous work is that we propose to compute the linear combination classically, while they keep the whole process within a quantum circuit.
+The main difference between the present manuscript and this previous work is that we propose to compute the linear combination classically, while they keep the whole process within a quantum circuit.
 In addition, we extend the existing theory and provide a general formula to calculate the optimal number of extrapolation points, and introduce the before-mentioned exponential reduction of gates in the QPE context.
 This scheme of classically combining the results has already shown promise in the numerical experiments performed for Hamiltonian simulation with $2$ and $3$ extrapolation points in \cite{hamextrap}, where they also apply an additional extrapolation to first mitigate the physical errors of each computation.
 This section is mostly expressed in general terms, since the results on Hamiltonian simulation are not limited to the HHL algorithm.

 We first run Hamiltonian simulation multiple times with different small numbers of Trotter steps.
 Then, we classically recombine the results to cancel out the lower order error terms and to obtain a better approximation of the considered observable.
 The rationale is that running $l$ instances of the algorithm with small numbers of Trotter steps should be more efficient than one single run with a large number of Trotter steps, while achieving the same accuracy.